vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/warehouses/create_a_second_warehouse.rst

 ================================

-If a new warehouse is created that has existing inventory in it, the inventory counts should be added to Odoo so that the stock listed in the Odoo database reflects what is in the physical warehouse.
+If a new warehouse is created that has existing inventory in it, the inventory counts should be added to Leansoft so that the stock listed in the Leansoft database reflects what is in the physical warehouse.
 To add inventory to a new warehouse, navigate to :menuselection:`Inventory --> Operations --> Inventory Adjustments`, and then click :guilabel:`Create`.
 The inventory adjustment form can then be filled out as follows: